hreid3/deep-ml-tasks/README.md

 ## 🤝 Contributing

-This repository is part of AI.biz's Robons AI product suite.
+This repository is part of AI.biz's AI product suite.
 For contribution guidelines, please contact the AI.biz development team.

 ## 📝 License

-© 2024 AI.biz - All Rights Reserved